zilishen/documentation/content/nap-waf/admin-guide/install.md

     sudo dnf install app-protect-bot-signatures-2023.11.14
     ```

+    To downgrade to a specific version:

+    ```shell
+    sudo dnf downgrade app-protect-bot-signatures-2023.11.14
+    ```

 ### RHEL 9+

 1. If not already configured, add NGINX App Protect WAF Security Updates repository by downloading the file `app-protect-9.repo` to `/etc/yum.repos.d`: